-- 7.4.1 Recommendation: Consider consolidating Village functions for police, administration, and Village courts in the Butterfield Hospital location, subject to an assessment of the impact of moving some or all of such functions from Main Street. - 7.4.2 Recommendation: Consider allowing use of part of the Butterfield building for private offices, research or other revenue-generating uses. - 7.4.3 Recommendation: Consider relocating the Cold Spring Fire House to the site, with preferred access to Paulding Avenue, not directly onto Route 9D. - 7.4.4 Recommendation: Promote preservation of the Butterfield lawn as a "Village Green". - 7.4.5 Recommendation: Assess the feasibility of having more than one entrance to the site to mitigate traffic impacts and give consideration to a smooth connection with the Chestnut Street / Route 9D commercial area. - 7.5 Objective: Make the best possible use of the Grove property. - 7.5.1 Recommendation: Consider the various options for use of The Grove property assuring that The Grove's status on the National Register of Historic Places is maintained.
-Consider: - Planning for The Grove in conjunction with the Butterfield site; - A public/private joint venture with a for-profit company or non-profit organization to use the property; - Working with local business organizations to identify and to promote to potential investors alternative uses for the site, to generate revenue for the Village; - Any potential for generating revenue from a sale or lease for use as a private home, B & B or other compatible use. - 7.6 Objective: In the event that municipal functions are relocated, make the best possible use of the Village Hall building on Main Street, including any potential for generating revenue from a sale or lease of all or part for use commercially. - 7.6.1 Recommendation: Consider the feasibility of a public/private joint venture with a forprofit company or non-profit organization to use all or part of the property. - 7.6.2 Recommendation: Consider working with local business organizations to identify and to promote to potential investors alternate uses for all or part of the site, to generate revenue for the Village.
+- 7.4.2 Recommendation: Consider allowing use of part of the Butterfield building for private offices, research or other revenue-generating uses. - Recommendation: Consider relocating the Cold Spring Fire House to the site, with preferred access to Paulding Avenue, not directly onto Route 9D. - 7.4.4 Recommendation: Promote preservation of the Butterfield lawn as a "Village Green". - Recommendation: Assess the feasibility of having more than one entrance to the site to mitigate traffic impacts and give consideration to a smooth connection with the Chestnut Street / Route 9D commercial area. - 7.5 Objective: Make the best possible use of the Grove property. - Recommendation: Consider the various options for use of The Grove property assuring that The Grove's status on the National Register of Historic Places is maintained.
+Consider: - Planning for The Grove in conjunction with the Butterfield site; - A public/private joint venture with a for-profit company or non-profit organization to use the property: - Working with local business organizations to identify and to promote to potential investors alternative uses for the site, to generate revenue for the Village; - Any potential for generating revenue from a sale or lease for use as a private home, B & B or other compatible use. - 7.6 Objective: In the event that municipal functions are relocated, make the best possible use of the Village Hall building on Main Street, including any potential for generating revenue from a sale or lease of all or part for use commercially. - 7.6.1 Recommendation: Consider the feasibility of a public/private joint venture with a forprofit company or non-profit organization to use all or part of the property. - Recommendation: Consider working with local business organizations to identify and to promote to potential investors-alternate uses for-all-or-part-of-the site, to generate revenue for the Village.